Developing skills for employment

 We’re talking about, for example, being able to use Sage™ Accounting, Advanced Excel and SAS Data Analytics.
 We’re giving our students the chance to learn these in-demand practical skills with the programme as well as the more soft interpersonal attributes such as teamworking, problem solving and negotiating.
 Professor Vishanth Weerakkody, Deputy Dean of the Faculty

-Our next Career Booster programme will run in October/November 2020.
-To get a sense of the range of opportunities available you can still visit the February 2020 Career Booster programme page.
+Our next Career Booster Programme will be delivered in October 2020.
+For further information you can visit Career Booster Programme page.